Gonsama/see-usage/README.md

 ### diversity-evolution.py

 This script plots the diversity for all the versions of a specific library.
-As the diversity can be computed for the used members of the library or the unique clients which used the library, it can be specified in an argument (--according).
+As the diversity can be computed for the used members of the library or the unique clients that used the library, it can be specified in an argument (--according).
 Likewise, the diversity can be computed with different formulas which can be chosen with the --formula argument.
-The library path argument must the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version).
+The library path argument must be the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version).
 The explanation of the various formulas can be found in the thesis.

 ```
  python3 diversity_evolution.py --lp csv-data/junit\:junit/ --formula simpson --according clients